goldendoggies/landing-page/README.md

 This is a file that i will come back to and add to. style, content, maybe even some jvqscript once i learn!

 In this project, it covers most items covered thus far in TOP Foundations path.

+This is a small test to understand using git better.